Daily sanctions checks with

 - AML compliance: Comply with Art.
 20 AMLO-FINMA ("Software-based monitoring system")

-- GDPR and FADP compliance: Entered risk data is securely transmitted and logs of client names are pseudonymized to enhance privacy
+- GDPR and FADP compliance: Entered risk data is securely transmitted, and logs of client names are masked to enhance privacy

 - Trade compliance: Screen for regulatory infringements and price manipulation